Squibs/freeCodeCampOLD/Front End Development Certification/intermediate-algorithm-scripting/README.md

 (missing-letters.js)

 I believe this might be one of the worst solutions I have come up with yet.
 After looking at the solutions and comparing to mine, I feel as if I'm going about everything incorrectly.
 I'm definitely using use the `filter()` method wrong in this case.
-I should have used the map function to iterrate through instead of using filter to iterate through the created array from using split on the passed string.
+I should have used the map function to iterate through instead of using filter to iterate through the created array from using split on the passed string.

 <strong>Note from later:</strong>
 After looking back at this again compared to the intermediate code solution for this algorithm, I was on the right track with `const string = str.split('').map(curObj => curObj.charCodeAt(0));`